Erow4/WHOOP-data---Linear-Models-Final-Project/README.md

 This project investigates the relationship between **exercise intensity**, **sleep quality**, and **recovery patterns** using WHOOP data.
 By combining workout and sleep data, we explore whether physical activity during the day can predict the ratio of **deep (SWS) sleep** to total sleep, and whether exercise metrics can help classify days into *good* vs. *poor* sleep quality.
 Below is a summary of our findings.
 Please see the .pdf in this repository for our final submission.

 ## 🗂 Dataset
-Data was collected from WHOOP exports and cleaned into a unified time-series dataset with **33 variables**, including:
+Data was collected from exported WHOOP data and cleaned into a unified time-series dataset with **33 variables**, including:
 - **Workout metrics**: Duration, energy burned, weighted average HR, HR zones, max HR.
 - **Sleep metrics**: Deep, light, REM, and awake duration; nap count & duration; sleep need & consistency.
 - **Physiological metrics**: Respiratory rate, recovery, resting HR.